Greek Myths 4 Kids Presents: CASE FILES

 Things continued to decay.
 People had upgraded their expressions to full-fledged scowls.
 Their mutterings would soon drown out the actors.
 The actors looked as if they truly would prefer to make a run for it than finish the play.

 Before things totally erupted, the play ended.
 Before the actors took their bows, the lead actor walked to the center of the stage.
 Many people booed him, but he was an awesome actor.
 He could make his voice carry over the boos to reach every corner of the theatre.
 "This play is dedicated to Hercules, one of Greece's greatest heroes.
 We thank the gods that Hercules is willing and able to help the Greek people in their time of need.
-And we thank the gods that Hercules has a sense of humor and has the ability to laugh, even at himself."
+And we thank the gods that Hercules has a sense of humor and has the ability to laugh, even at himself.
+We thank him for teaching us to do the same."

 Just like that, the mood changed.